Pawel-Albert/utilities-for-testing-extension/README.md

 * "Highlight  and show all 'display none' elements"
 * "Highlight  and show one 'display none' element"
 * "Clear_all_input_restrictions"
+* "Change all inputs type from password to text"
 * "JSON prettier via console"
 * "Timestamp to date via console"
 * "Base64 decode and print to console"